Have questions about your research?

 Instructors teaching courses during later quarters are encouraged to apply by the earliest deadline possible to maximize the amount of time available to work on course materials.

-Applicants complete a one-page application form, which is available in interactive Word or PDF formats.
+Applicants complete a one-page application form, available online at ACMI Application, or in interactive Word or PDF formats.
+Received applications will be processed in the order they are received.
 Completed forms can be emailed to firstname.lastname@example.org or printed and mailed to: UCLA Library Affordable Course Materials Initiative; 11334 Charles E. Young Research Library; Mailcode 157511.
 Applicants will receive confirmation notices when their application forms are received.

 Applicants are also required to attend a one-hour workshop at which Library staff members introduce search strategies, services, and possible sources for open-access or low-cost instructional resources, and applicants can share ideas with one another and brainstorm.
 Workshops are scheduled on an as-needed basis.

 Following the workshops a small committee of UCLA faculty honored for their teaching accomplishments, together with UCLA Library staff members, will review the applications and make award decisions.